Skip to main contentSkip to main content

 • Thinner membranes may puncture more easily

-• Less proven track record than EPDM (newer technology)
+• Less proven track record than EPDM

 • Performance varies significantly by manufacturer

-$4–$8/sq ft20–25 years
+$4–$8 / sq ft20–25 years

 Best for: Budget-conscious flat roofs, buildings with low foot traffic